mayankkushal/obsidian-expense-tracker/README.md

 ### Recording Transactions
-Simple PTA offers two convenient ways to record your transactions:
+Expense Tracker offers two convenient ways to record your transactions:

 1. Adding directly in the ledger.md file: